Hiring Manager: Brittany McCullough, Managing Director of Growth & Operations

 In the coming year, E4E’s programming must build on this momentum while pivoting to meet the moment of dramatic crisis facing our students and teachers.
 We will be guided by the urgent goal of shaping policy solutions to help students, particularly low-income students and students of color, recover from a year of interrupted and unfinished learning, health and social emotional crises, and unrelenting racial trauma.
 We will do this by organizing and uplifting the collective voices of anti-racist, progressive educators, recognizing they have also faced significant personal and professional challenges to overcome.
 We know that our work is more urgent and important than ever during this unprecedented moment in our nation's education history, and as a result we are making strategic investments in our leadership team, infrastructure, and program model to continue to accelerate our efficacy and impact.

-Educators for Excellence’s Growth team is seeking a Development Manager to manage execution of all aspects of the organization’s Midwest donor portfolio, which comprises dozens of major donors supporting our Chicago and Minnesota chapters.
+Educators for Excellence’s Growth team is seeking a Development Manager to manage execution of all aspects of the organization’s donor portfolio in a particular region.
 The Manager will also contribute to evolving the team’s culture, systems, and workflows to meet the needs of this unique and unprecedented moment.

 With chapters currently operating in Los Angeles, New York, Connecticut, Chicago, Boston, and Minnesota, E4E’s organizing culture is grounded in our passion for impacting educational systems and revolves around an innovative, roll-up-your-sleeves spirit backed by a shared commitment to continuous professional growth.